 Act 35/2014, of 26 December, amending the consolidated text of the Social Security Act with regard to the legal regime of Work Accident And Work Related Illnesses of the Social Security, establishes that Mutual Societies will have until 31 March 2015 to sell 100% of their shares in Prevention trading companies set up by mutual societies.
 In order to comply with this obligation, in 2015, FREMAP sold all its shares of the Mutual Society's Historical Assets in "PREMAP Seguridad y Salud, S.L.U." to "IDC Salud".
-The aforementioned Act 35/2014 modified the denomination of these companies that call Collaborative Mutual Societies with the Social Security Institute, being from that time our denomination FREMAP Mutual Society Collaborator with the Social Security Institute.
+The aforementioned Act 35/2014 changed the name of these companies to Mutual Societies Collaborating with the Social Security Institute, and from that moment on our name was FREMAP Mutual Society Collaborating with the Social Security Institute.

 Based on fee volume, partner companies and insured workers, it occupies first place among the Mutual Societies for Work-related Accidents.